 Can I Have LASIK with Astigmatism?

-This is a common question that many patients have when they are beginning to research whether or not they are a candidate for LASIK.
-Astigmatism is a commonly misunderstood term; it is a type of refractive error similar to farsightedness or nearsightedness.
-Astigmatism is actually the most common type of prescription found when determining the power someone needs in his or her glasses or contact lenses.
-It simply means a person’s vision correcting prescription has two components rather than one, so there is a segment of the prescription that is stronger than the rest.
+“Can I have LASIK with astigmatism?” is a common question that many people have when researching whether or not they are an ideal LASIK candidate.
+Astigmatism is a commonly misunderstood term; it is not an eye disease.
+Astigmatism is a type of refractive error similar to farsightedness or nearsightedness.
+Astigmatism is the most common type of prescription found when determining the power someone needs for glasses or contacts.

 What is Astigmatism?

 Astigmatism is an extremely common eye condition that concerns the front, clear cover of the eye—the cornea.
 When the cornea is irregularly shaped, light cannot properly reach the retina.
 This results in blurred vision, regardless of the distance.
 Due to the reduced ability to bend light appropriately, moderate to severe amounts of astigmatism can also cause eye discomfort and headaches.
 In many cases, farsightedness or nearsightedness accompanies astigmatism, further affecting both eyes’ capability to refract light.
 Many patients with astigmatism have been told that LASIK is not an option; this is no longer true.